sahlet-official/sleeplog/Specification/UserFlow/AppFunctions.md

 - end sleep monitoring;
 - let the device know that you are not sleeping;
 - view daily report;
-- complete the sleep log;
+- edit/fill and confirm the sleep record;
-- edit sleep data;
 - view sleep statistics;